A Ministry that accompanies those on the dementia journey and beyond.

 While we are all seekers in need of healing, we are also the hands and feet of Christ.
 Because of us, He can answer the prayers of others.
-As individuals living with dementia, as care partners, family and friends, and as community members, we become the hem of Christ for those seeking healing in the life and those walking with us on the dementia journey.
+As individuals living with dementia, as care partners, family and friends, and as community members, we become the hem of Christ for those seeking healing in this life and those walking with us on the dementia journey.

 The Hem of Christ Ministry, originally the St. Dymphna Dementia Ministry, started in 2013, it has evolved and changed to meet the needs of current clients and community members.
-Through this ministry, we serve those seeking to grow in faith, in search of healing, through:

 While I am Catholic, and view faith through that lens, I can connect you with others across the Midwest, Greater New York, and New England regions, who live and practice various faith traditions.